[Updated November 2021]

 There are many cameras that don't easily fit into my three broad categories that I've mentioned above, they include the Canon Scoopic - which is probably the easiest 16mm camera to use, but impossible to conver to Super 16, the Beaulieu R16, the Aaton Minima, Russian cameras and the A-Cam, I suppose these all fit into 'specialist cameras'.
 I haven't mentioned cameras such as the Mitchells, Auricon and CP-16, this is because they are either older or uncommon here n the UK..

-In the past I have always avoided getting a 50ft 16mm cartridge and have discouraged others from getting them, there are several of these about, they are cute, often smaller and very, very cheap, but for me the issue has always been getting new film in the cartridges which are very tricky to load, but in the past few months I have found an unconventional and easy way to load these cartridges with new film and my results have been spectacular, conveting these cameras and magazines has been easy and best of is all [except Kodak models] take c mount lenses, click here to read more about my efforts.
-Despite this I am weary of cameras built before WW2, as almost 16mm cameras made before 1950 were mostly made for double perforated film [2R film is not common these days].
+In the past I have always avoided getting a 50ft 16mm cartridge and have discouraged others from getting them too, there are several of these about, they are cute, very small and very, very cheap, but for me the issue has always been getting new film in the cartridges which are very tricky to load, but in the past few months I have found an unconventional and easy way to load these cartridges with new film and my results have been spectacular, converting these cameras and magazines has been easy and best of is all [except Kodak models] take c mount lenses.
+Read about my experiences with Magazine Cameras

 I am sure that many will be surprised that even a cheap 65 year old camera can provide surprisingly good results, I always say that a good 16mm camera needs to provide steady images, the sharpness is largely due to the film stock and lens, if you are using a camera that excepts different lenses the sharpness will by affected by the lens you choose.
 I generally avoid older lenses and feel they often create softer images.
 As a filmmaker I do feel liberated at not having to charge the batteries or look for power outlets to run my camera especially when I am out on location.